VirologyCharite/gb2seq/README.md

 $ pytest
 ```

 ## Notes

-* The tests will run `MAFFT`, so you need that installed and in your
+* The tests will run [MAFFT](https://mafft.cbrc.jp/alignment/software/), so
-    shell's `PATH`.
+    you need that installed and in your shell's `PATH`.
+* The tests run slowly (18 seconds on my laptop) due to the default use of
+  MAFFT.
 * The tests do not all pass if you set `DEFAULT_ALIGNER` to be "edlib" in
     `gb2seq/alignment.py`.
 This is because `MAFFT` and `edlib` produce
     slightly different results and some tests of the SARS-CoV-2 spike